 We encourage you to get as involved as possible by helping with all of the day-to-day activities where you will primarily be acting as a carer.
 You will be instrumental in keeping the children engaged and happy, where you will join in with games and other fun activities and hopefully introduce some of your own new ideas along the way.

-As a volunteer you will become a big brother or sister to the children, working alongside local staff to assist with teaching and caring for the 15 or so children that attend everyday.
+As a volunteer you will become a big brother or sister to the children, working alongside local staff to assist with teaching and caring for the so children that attend everyday.

 The children will be sure to fill your life with laughter and unconditional love and you’ll be overwhelmed by the energy that they show you.